grassmik/governance-events/README.md

 ## Getting and running the Bluemix app

-0. Open the project GIT URL: https://hub.jazz.net/git/grasselt/GC-Events
+0. Open the project GIT URL: https://hub.jazz.net/git/charpiot/GC-Events-Sample
 0. Click the **FORK PROJECT** button to create your own copy of the code, provide a unique name (e.g.,"eventsmonitor") and click the **CREATE** button.
 0. Click the **EDIT CODE** button to begin working with the application.
 0. Click the **Deploy the App from the Workspace** button and wait for the deployment to finish.
 0. Click **Open deployed application** to open the web interface.
 The application is now waiting for events sent by the Information Server Events Kafka client sample.

-## Getting and running the Information Server Events Kafka client sample
+## Deploying the Events Kafka client sample

-0. Download the Kafka client sample (gcevents.jar) to your local machine: https://ibm.box.com/s/8zq0xjavcgypdnf83uoa8clc0dylys3p
-0. Run the sample with this command:

-   java -jar gcevents.jar iishost http://eventsmonitor.mybluemix.net demo

-    NOTE: The first parameter is your Information Server host.
-If you do not have an Information Server installed, you can still use this client to create demo events: specify a dummy host name and the demo parameter as shown in the sample command.
-The second parameter points to the URL that routes to your Bluemix application as displayed on the Bluemix dashboard.
-Specify "demo" as the third parameter to enable automatic creation of sample events.
-This works even if you specify a dummy hostname as the first parameter.
+0. At the bottom of the deployed application, click on the **deployment page** link.
+0. Follow the instructions to deploy the Events kafka client sample.

 The application now updates the displayed charts as events come in.

-## Getting the source code:
+## Building the source code:

-The source of the Bluemix application is available in the app.js and public/index.html files.
+The source code of the Bluemix application is available in the app.js and public/index.html files.

+The java source code Events Kafka client sample source is available in the src directory.

-To get and build the Kafka client sample source code, follow these steps:
+To build the Bluemix application and the Events Kafka client sample source code, follow these steps:

-0. In eclipse, create a new Java Project.
-0. Right-click the src folder of your new project and select Import....
-0. Expand the General folder and click Archive File.
-0. Browse to the GC-Events-Sample.jar file and expand the folder in the left screen.
-0. Select only the gc-events-sample folder (uncheck all other folders) and click Finish.
-0. Right-click your project and click Properties.
-0. Select Java Build Path on the left and then click the Add External Jars button on the right.
-0. Browse to the <IIS install dir>\shared-open-source\kafka\install\libs folder, select all jar files, click Open, click OK.
+0. In your forked Bluemix project, click the **EDIT CODE** button to go to the edition view.
+0. Click the **BUILD & DEPLOY** button to go to the pipeline view.
+0. If not already defined, create a first step to build the project:
+   * Give a name of your choice, for example Build.
+   * In the "Input" tab, make sure that the input type is "SCM reference" and that the GIT referenced is correct.
+   * In the "Work" tab, add a "Build" work, give it a name of your choice, for example "Build", select Maven as type, modify the build script to "mvn -B package install" and replace the output directory from default "target" to "app".
+0. If not already defined, create a second step to deploy the project:
+   * Give a name of your choice, for example Deploy.
+   * In the "Input" tab, make sure that the input type is "building artefacts" and that previous step and work name are selected.
+   * In the "Work" tab, add a "Deploy" work and give it a name of your choice, for example "Deploy".
+You can keep the default value of all other configuration parameters.

-You can now edit and build the Information Server Kafka client implementation available in the gcevents package of your project.
+You can now edit the source code in your Bluemix project.
+Each time a code modification is synchronized into the GIT repository, the Bluemix app will be built and deployed automatically.